columnflow/columnflow/docs/user_guide/shifts.md

 A more complex type of shape uncertainty arises from effects that can modify vital quantities for analysis decisions.
 One example for this class of uncertainties are calibrations of objects such as jets, which modify the four-momenta content of these objects.
-Since these calibrations are generally subject to uncertainties, the corresponding variations can propagate throughout the analysis workflow and modify for example selection efficiencies in the analysis phase space.
+Since these calibrations are generally subject to uncertainties, the corresponding variations can propagate throughout the analysis workflow and modify event and object selection acceptances.
 The following will discuss the implementation of such uncertainties based on the energy calibration of jets at CMS.

 columnflow provides the {py:class}`~columnflow.calibration.cms.jets.jec` Calibrator module that performs the jet energy calibration.